jchomarat/jchomarat.github.io/_posts/2020-09-04-synapse-net-spark.markdown

 Display(actorsMovieDataFrame);
 ```
-We aee using here the same approach to generate our *ActorsMovie* data frame.
+We are using here the same approach to generate our *ActorsMovie* data frame.

-## Optimize our Movie dataframe
+## Optimize our Movie data frame

 We have now extracted our dimensions (appart from Directors that we could have done also, but nothing new to learn here), let's generate our *Movies* data frame by removing *Subject*, *Actor*, *Actress* and left joining *SubjectID* from the *Subjects* data frame